azgs/azlibrary_database/azlibAdd/README.txt

 *2 If metadata is associated with a specific file, <name> should correspond to a that file (sans extension) in the directory.
 *3 Other legacy formats may work.
 If format is recognized, software will attempt to determine a bounding box around the data and store this in the db
 *4 If metadata is associated with a specific geodatabase, <name> should correspond to a gdb subdirectory (sans extension) in the directory.
+*5 Notes is basically a garbage can for stuff that doesn't fit elsewhere.
+As such, any type of file could be here.
+We only store the path in the db.
+*6 This is for geodatabases only.
+The schema name must be created manually and must already exist in the db prior to running this script.